10 Best HVAC Companies in Livonia, MI

 Frequently Asked Questions About HVAC in Livonia, MI

 You should have your HVAC system inspected approximately twice a year.
 After the inspection, your technician will tell you what services are required.
-You should also schedule an inspection if you start noticing issues such as leaks, unusual smells, or strange noises.
-If your home has ductwork, it should be inspected every few years.
+You should also have your system inspected if you notice new issues such as unusual smells, strange noises, or leaks.
+If your system has ductwork, you should have it inspected every few years.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
-You may also consider a smart thermostat.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+You could also consider purchasing a smart thermostat.

 There are several ways you can make your HVAC system more energy-efficient: